fs-linguistics/Fachschaft-Planning/README.md

 ## Next meeting(s):

-- Tuesday, 6th of February at 6:30PM in Brechtbau room 035
+- Monday, 12th of February at 6:30PM in Brechtbau room 035

 ## Agenda for next time
+- more events
+- merch (+tote bags(?))
+- Rofaïda's summary of the Modulhandbuch
+- form for reimbursing BA thesis expenses
 ---